IcePanorama/HarvesterHarvester/.github/CONTRIBUTING.md

 For any questions or additional information, feel free to reach out to us via email <open-harvester@proton.me> or open a discussion on GitHub.

 Thank you for contributing to HarvesterHarvester!
 Your help is invaluable and appreciated.

+## To Do
++ Handle SIGINT/Windows-equivalent of SIGINT gracefully
+    + Currently, if a user presses `CTRL+C` while the program is executing, this causes a memory leak.
+        + To see this in action, run `make test` and then press `CTRL+C`.
+    + An ideal solution would free any outstanding, allocated memory and close open file handlers before exiting
+    + Ideally, this solution should also be cross-platform, if at all possible.
+    + Could possibly be worth converting the program to use an arena and a custom malloc just for the ease of freeing memory in a case such as this.
++ Create a guide for building the project from source for Windows users.